empra19/us-consumer-spending-analysis/README.md

 ## Running Locally

+Due to the size of the dataset (1.2GB), the dashboard is not hosted live.
+To run it locally:

 1. Clone the repository
 2. Download the dataset from [Kaggle](https://www.kaggle.com/datasets/computingvictor/transactions-fraud-datasets)
 3. Place the files in a `data/` folder in the repo root